 The only way to know for sure if radon is present in your home is with a radon test.
 Our radon test will show the level of radon gas present in the indoor air in your home.
 If you have high radon levels, there are ways to solve a radon problem.
 Even very high levels can be reduced to acceptable levels.

 The U.S. Surgeon General has warned that radon is the second leading cause of lung cancer in the U.S. today.
 Radon can be a problem in all types of homes and has been found in homes in every state.
 Factors that can affect radon levels in homes include:

 How do I protect myself and my family?

-It is important to get an accurate test.
-The best way to assure this is to hire a qualified professional to conduct the radon testing.
-As a qualified tester, UPI knows the proper conditions, test devices and guidelines for obtaining reliable radon test results.
+It is important to get an accurate radon test.
+The best way to assure this is to hire a qualified professional to conduct a radon test.
+As a qualified tester, Utah Property Inspectors knows the proper conditions, test devices, and guidelines for obtaining reliable radon test results.